Feralia Planitia

-Feralia Planitia (/fəˈreɪliə pləˈnɪʃiə/) is the third-largest known impact structure on the asteroid Vesta, after Rheasilvia and Veneneia.
+Feralia Planitia (/fəˈreɪliə pləˈnɪʃiə/) is an elongated, rugged basin on the asteroid Vesta.
+It is the asteroid's third-largest known impact structure, after Rheasilvia and Veneneia.
 It is one of several old, degraded impact basins that predate the Rheasilvia basin that now dominates Vesta.
 It is situated near the equator, and is 270 km across east to west, though compressed latitudinally by the Rheasilvia impact.